jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 Imagine how this would be updated to make `HotCocoa`.
 Assume that the Cocoa powder does not require heated milk.
 What would be the condiments?

+A complete implementation can be found at: [Complete Demo Code](#complete-demo-code).

 # Situations Where Template Method Could Be Useful
 Template Method manages more implementation than the Command and Strategy design patterns.
 There are some behaviors that the client application cannot avoid.
 For example, in the `HotDrink` example above there are exactly four steps, and the extended classes are unable to affect them.